codeforbtv/expunge-vt/README.md

 ## Requirements for using this extension

 - This tool is designed exclusively for VT Legal Aid.
-- Users must have an active subscription with [VT Courts Online](https://secure.vermont.gov/vtcdas/user)
+- Users must have an active subscription with [VT Courts Online](https://secure.vermont.gov/vtcdas/user).
-- This tool does not save or expand access to any data
+- This tool does not save or expand access to any data.

 ## Setup for local development